pvasek/kudu-wiki/REST-API.md

 ## VFS
 The VFS API is based on <https://github.com/c9/vfs-http-adapter>.
 Paths with trailing slashes are treated as directories.

+**Note:** when updating or deleting a file, ETag behavior will apply.
+You can pass a `If-Match: "*"` header to disable the ETag check.

     GET /api/vfs/{path}
     Gets a file at path